Disclaimer: Many of the products featured are from our partners. Read our advertising disclosure for more information.

 Another reason these other currencies are less powerful is because the more miners there are on a network, the more difficult it becomes to “mine” bitcoin.
 The more difficult it is to mine bitcoin, the more secure the network is, which means bitcoin is (arguably) the most secure cryptocurrency.
 This will be discussed more under “Risks.”

 Bitcoin is designed so that the supply of new bitcoins is cut in half every 4 years.
 At first, each miner who added a block to the blockchain got a reward of 50 bitcoin; in 2012, this reduced to 25, and in 2016, to 12.5.
-The supply is scheduled to reduce to 6.25 in May of 2020
+The supply reduced to 6.25 in May of 2020, and will reduce again in 2024.

 In the past, price has gone up dramatically with a few months of these supply reductions, called “halving.”
 In other words, bitcoin is designed to go up in value with time, just as traditional moneys, like dollars, are designed to go down in value.